skyiron/web/docs/theming/_index.md

 ###### Breakpoints

-If you'd like to set different breakpoints than the default ones in the ownCloud design system, you can set them using theming variables.
+If you'd like to set different breakpoints than the default ones in the OpenCloud design system, you can set them using theming variables.

 Breakpoint variables get prepended with `--oc-breakpoint-`, so e.g. _"large-default"_ creates the custom CSS property `--oc-breakpoint-large-default`.